HoTT/Coq-HoTT/STYLE.md

   merging (which doesn't always mean making the changes, but a discussion must be had and resolved).

-- In general, a pull request should not be merged unless Travis CI confirms that it builds successfully.
-Exceptions to this rule sometimes have to be made if the Travis configuration is broken for some unrelated reason, but in that case it is better if the person(s) approving the pull request confirms locally that it builds successfully.
+- In general, a pull request should not be merged unless the CI tests confirm that it builds successfully.
+Exceptions to this rule sometimes have to be made if the CI configuration is broken for some unrelated reason, but in that case it is better if the person(s) approving the pull request confirms locally that it builds successfully.

-  Note also that Travis doesn't automatically restart itself on a pull request when the master branch changes.
+  Note also that the CI doesn't automatically restart itself on a pull request when the master branch changes.
 Thus, if other pull requests have been merged in the interval since a given pull request was first submitted, it may be necessary to rebase that pull request against the new master, to make sure before merging it that it won't break the master branch.

-- In the absence of objections, two approvals suffice for a pull request to be merged.
-Thus, instead of giving a second approval one may just merge the pull request.
+- In the absence of objections, one approval suffices for a pull request to be merged.

-- In the absence of objections but with only one approval, a pull request may be merged if at least 48 hours have passed after its submission.
+- In the absence of objections, a minor pull request may be merged if at least 48 hours have passed after its submission.
+In some cases, this can be done immediately.

-If a pull request is lacking even one approval and hasn't received any discussion, feel free to bump it back to attention with a comment.
+If a pull request is lacking approval and hasn't received any discussion, feel free to bump it back to attention with a comment.

 ### 1.12.3.
 Commit messages ###